Tornado outbreak of July 28–29, 2021: Non-tornadic impacts

 In the state of Wisconsin, powerful straight line winds of up to 80 mph, led to over 35,000 power outages across the state.
 One person was killed after his car crashed into a fallen tree in Ripon, Wisconsin.
 Straight line wind gusts reached as high as 64 mph in West Chicago, Illinois, with rainfall in the state reaching up to 0.77 in in Geneva, Illinois.
 Flat Rock, Indiana saw 6.66 in of rain from the storm.
 Rainfall in New Jersey varied heavily, with up to 2.32 in recorded.
-Further north, parts of Interstate 91 in southern Vermont closed due to flooding on the night of July 29.
+Further north, parts of I-91 in southern Vermont closed due to flooding on the night of July 29.
+4.5 in of rain fell in Putney, Vermont.